neondatabase/website/content/docs/guides/logical-replication-airbyte.md

     CREATE PUBLICATION airbyte_publication FOR TABLE <tbl1, tbl2, tbl3>;
     ```

     The publication name is customizable.
-Refer to the [Postgres docs](https://www.postgresql.org/docs/current/logical-replication-publication.html) if you need to add or remove tables from your publication in the future.
+Refer to the [Postgres docs](https://www.postgresql.org/docs/current/logical-replication-publication.html) if you need to add or remove tables from your publication.

 <Admonition type="note">
 The Airbyte UI currently allows selecting any tables for Change Data Capture (CDC).
 If a table is selected that is not part of the publication, it will not be replicated even though it is selected.
-If a table is part of the publication but does not have a replication identity, the replication identity will be created automatically on the first run if the Postgres role you defined for use with Airbyte has the necessary permissions.
+If a table is part of the publication but does not have a replication identity, the replication identity will be created automatically on the first run if the Postgres role you use with Airbyte has the necessary permissions.
 </Admonition>

 ## Create a Postgres source in Airbyte